secure-software-engineering/phasar/README.md

 order to get the full C++ experience and to have full control over the build mode.

-As a shortcut for the very first PhASAR build on your system, you can use our [bootstrap](./bootstrap.sh) script:
+As a shortcut for the very first PhASAR build on your system, you can use our [bootstrap](./bootstrap.sh) script.
+Please note that you must have python installed for the script to work properly.

 ```bash
 $ ./bootstrap.sh